fnyaoke/60seconds/README.md

 ### BDD

-* The program should return all pitches on the home page<br>
+* The program should return all pitches on the home page Given:All pitches
-Given:All pitches<br>
-When: View is changed to home page<br>
+When: View is changed to home page
-Then: Pitches from all users are shown<br>
+Then: Pitches from all users are shown

-* One should receive an email when signing up<br>
+* One should receive an email when signing up
-Given:A sign up feature<br>
+Given:A sign up feature
-When: User successfully signs up <br>
+When: User successfully signs up
-Then: Email is sent to the email registered with<br>
+Then: Email is sent to the email registered with

-* The program should display a user's profile picture<br>
+* The program should display a user's profile picture
-Given: A choice to upload a profile picture<br>
+Given: A choice to upload a profile picture
-When: User uploads profile picture<br>
+When: User uploads profile picture
-Then: The image should be displayed to the user<br>
+Then: The image should be displayed to the user

-* Votes should be recorded and displayed to all the users<br>
-Given:A like/dislike option is given<br>
+* Votes should be recorded and displayed to all the users Given:A like/dislike option is given
-When: User likes/dislikes a pitch <br>
+When: User likes/dislikes a pitch
-Then: The value is added to the number of likes/dislikes<br>
+Then: The value is added to the number of likes/dislikes

 ### Technologies Used